 - The time from start-up until you can shoot takes approximately 0.5 seconds longer than usual.

-- The sound of the aperture and autofocus motor may still be heard when the Silent Shooting feature is on.
+- The aperture and autofocus motor's sound may still be heard when the Silent Shooting feature is on.

 Other things to consider when using Silent Shooting

-- The movement of the subject and of the camera body can cause distortion in the image.
+- The movement of the subject and the camera body can distort the image.

 - Panning the camera quickly from side to side may cause vertical lines to appear slanted.

-- Dark bands or yellow striping may occur in the image when shooting under flickering fluorescent lighting or if the flash of another camera goes off at the same time.
+- Dark bands or yellow striping may occur in the image when shooting under flickering fluorescent lighting or if the flash of another camera goes off simultaneously.